dmachard/go-dnscollector/docs/dnsjson.md

 The `DNS-collector` enables the transformation of DNS queries or replies into `JSON` format.
 The JSON format contains DNS messages with additionnal metadata added by transformers or collectors.

-Main default JSON payload parts:
+The default JSON payload parts:

 - `network`:  Query/response IP and port, the protocol, and family used.
 - `dnstap`: Message type, arrival packet time, latency.